GridTools/gridtools/docs_src/manuals/introduction/introduction.rst

  GT_ENABLE_TARGET_X86  # For cache based multicores and naive implementation GT_ENABLE_TARGET_MC   # For optimized multicores and KNL

-All the targets can be installed at the same time, but some runtime components may lead to incompatibilities or complex environments to make the codes run.
+All the targets can be installed and used at the same time, but some runtime components may lead to incompatibilities or complex environments to make the codes run.
 It may be more effective to do multiple installs of the library for different targets in this case.

 At the moment the only runtime component of |GT| is the GCL, the communication module.
-This component will be installed in the system as a single-node mockery of the full distributed memory capability.
-To enable the full GCL you must set to ``ON`` the following variables
+By default, this component will be installed in the system as a single-node mockery of the full distributed memory capability.
+To enable the full GCL you must set to ``ON`` the following variable

 .. code-block:: shell